 Kester dreamed of being a writer since the age of 6.
 As a child she used to tell herself stories out loud until her mother intervened, worried that she would come across as deranged.
 She spent most maths classes making up overly dramatic assassin/superhero/pirate/space captain adventures.

-Kester’s debut YA novel, A Court of Miracles, will be published in Fall 2018 by Knopf, Random House in the US and Harper Voyager in the UK and a whole slew of other territories.
-ACOM is an fantasy retelling of Les Miserables and the Jungle Book, and the first in a trilogy.
+Kester’s debut YA novel, A Court of Miracles, a fantasy retelling of Les Miserables and the Jungle Book, will be published in Fall 2018 by Knopf, Random House in the US and Harper Voyager in the UK and a whole slew of other territories.
+It is the first in a trilogy.

 Kes is represented by Josh Adams at Adams Literary

-*Death-day of notorious British rebel Guy Fawkes celebrated in the UK by annual ironic and morbid giant bonfire and firework displays
+*Death-day of notorious British rebel Guy Fawkes celebrated annually in the UK by giant morbidly ironic bonfire's & firework displays

-[iii] Since she was already aware of her nerd-cred status, this didn’t really faze her.
+[iii] and got subsequent anonymous calls outing her as a nerd.
+Since she was already aware that she was a nerd, this didn’t really faze her.

-[iv] The Owl Service, Lord of the Flies, a Streetcar Named Desire and out of all the possible Shakespearean plays; the Winters Tale.
+[iv] The Owl Service, Lord of the Flies, a Streetcar Named Desire, The Dolls House, Glass Menagerie and out of all the possible Shakespearean plays; the Winters Tale.
 Kester is only grateful for Antigone, that is all.

 [v] How many qualifies as “too many”?